 When a person tests positive for COVID-19, the organisation that conducted the test is required by law to report the results to RIVM.
 At the top left of the page you’ll see the total number of confirmed cases (positive tests) in the past 24 hours (until 10.00 in the morning).
 This includes results from the municipal health services (GGD), which account for approximately three-quarters of all tests, and from hospitals, nursing homes and some commercial test providers, which together account for the remaining quarter.

 Of course more people live in Amsterdam than in a small town like Bergeijk.
-To be able to compare municipalities with different-sized populations, the dashboard shows the number of confirmed cases per 100,000 residents.
-You can use the map to compare safety regions or municipalities.
+To be able to compare municipalities with different-sized populations, the dashboard shows the number of confirmed cases per 100,000 inhabitants.

 The ‘Distribution by age’ graph shows the spread of the virus among the different age groups.
 The grey bars on the left show the percentage of people in the Netherlands in each age group.
 The blue bars on the right show the percentage of people who test positive by age group.